From Biology to Investment Banking: How to Become an Even Better “MD”

 What were the biggest challenges you encountered in this process?

-A: The biggest challenge, by far, was telling my story effectively and convincing them I was serious about the biology to investment banking move.
+A: The biggest challenge, by far, was telling my story effectively to answer the “Walk me through your resume” question and convincing them I was serious about the biology to investment banking move.

 I had an unusual background – I had transferred to a smaller university, I had switched majors, and I had become interested in finance very late – and I struggled to explain all that at first.